frozenjava/EvilPortalNano/README.md

 * Figure out how to redirect clients going to HTTPS sites
 * Add ability to program commands to run when a portal is enabled/disabled
 * Consolidate all portal info into a single portal_name.json file
+* Make sure that portals from previous versions can be seamlessly migrated to the new version
+* Disable the button to move a portal while it is activated
+* Add doc strings to all methods in module.php and functions in module.js

 ### DONE
 * Get SSID of connected client by IP address